danse/rotterdam/cyborg manifesto.md

-MacKinnon\'s radical theory of experience is totalizing in the extreme;
+MacKinnon's radical theory of experience is totalizing in the extreme;
 it does not so much marginalize as obliterate the authority of any other women\'s political speech and action.
-It is a totalization producing what Western patriarchy itself never succeeded in doing - feminists\' consciousness of the non-existence of women, except as products of men\'s desire.
-I think MacKinnon correctly argues that no Marxian version of identity can firmly ground women\'s unity.
+It is a totalization producing what Western patriarchy itself never succeeded in doing - feminists\' consciousness of the non-existence of women, except as products of men's desire.
+I think MacKinnon correctly argues that no Marxian version of identity can firmly ground women's unity.
 But in solving the problem of the contradictions of any Western revolutionary subject for feminist purposes, she develops an even more authoritarian doctrine of experience.
-If my complaint about socialist/Marxian standpoints is their unintended erasure of polyvocal, unassimilable, radical difference made visible in anti-colonial discourse and practice, MacKinnon\'s intentional erasure of all difference through the device of the
-\'essential\' non-existence of women is not reassuring.
+If my complaint about socialist/Marxian standpoints is their unintended erasure of polyvocal, unassimilable, radical difference made visible in anti-colonial discourse and practice, MacKinnon's intentional erasure of all difference through the device of the 'essential' non-existence of women is not reassuring.